gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

    >  samtools idxstats rawData/smo.bam | awk '{s+=$3} END {print s}'

-- Is this the same number as with samtools view –c smo.bam
+- Is this the same number as with samtools view -c smo.bam
 - What is the awk command doing in the above?